Jack Pinnington Jones: 2024: Major debut at Wimbledon in doubles

-2025: Maiden Challenger title, Major debut & first win, top 200
+2025: Challenger title, Major debut & first win, top 200

 In June, Pinnington Jones reached his first Challenger singles final at the Ilkley Open, losing to seventh seed Tristan Schoolkate in three sets.

-He made his ATP Tour debut at the Eastbourne Open, losing to eighth seed Nuno Borges in the first round.
+He made his ATP Tour debut at the Eastbourne Open, losing to eighth seed Nuno Borges.

-Pennington Jones was awarded a wildcard to make his Grand Slam main-draw singles debut at Wimbledon.
+Thanks to his final showing in Ilkley, Pennington Jones was awarded a wildcard to make his Grand Slam main-draw singles debut at Wimbledon.
 He recorded his first major win, defeating Tomás Martín Etcheverry in the first round, before losing in the second round to 22nd seed Flavio Cobolli.

 In July, Pinnington Jones won his maiden Challenger title at the Nottingham Challenger II, defeating fellow Briton Kyle Edmund in the final in what proved to be Edmund's final match as a professional.

 He won his second Challenger title in September at the Winston-Salem Challenger, overcoming Trevor Svajda in the final and going through the entire tournament without losing a set.
 As a result he reached a new career-high ranking of world No. 177 on 15 September 2025.

+2026: First ATP quarterfinal, top 150

+In January, he entered qualifying for the 2026 Australian Open, but lost in straight sets to Belgian Gilles Arnaud Bailly.

+The following month, he recorded a straight sets win over world No. 20 Flavio Cobolli at the ATP 500 2026 Dallas Open, for the loss of only four games to reach the round of 16.
+Next he defeated Eliot Spizzirri to reach his first tour-level quarterfinal and first at the ATP 500-level.
+Despite losing in the last eight to Marin Čilić, Pinnington Jones rose to a new career-high ATP ranking of world No. 138 on 16 February 2026.

+He received a wildcard for the 2026 Wimbledon Championships.
+Ranked No. 147, he also received a wildcard for his second ATP 500 event, the 2026 Queen's Club Championships.

 Personal life

 Pinnington Jones is from Ashtead in Surrey.

-A member of the LTA's pro-scholarship programme, Pinnington Jones is part of the JTC coaching Academy and is sponsored by ASICS, and coached by Marina Caiazzo.
+A member of the LTA's pro-scholarship programme, Pinnington Jones is part of the JTC coaching Academy and is sponsored by Vuori, and coached by Marina Caiazzo.
 In 2021, he signed with Andy Murray's management company 77 Sports Management.